 Business Analytics major student

-“I found a good mix of affordability and small class sizes at Manhattan College.
+“I found a good mix of affordability and small class sizes at Manhattan University.
 I like that all the classes here are under 30 people.
 I like that my professors know me on a first-name basis.
 I like that I can go to their office hours at any time, and they're always very welcoming.

 "I started as a computer engineer because I’ve always liked technology, but I didn't know if I wanted to be in computers full-time.
 So I switched over to the business side, and eventually I settled on marketing and the new business analytics co-major.
 It was a really nice mix for me because it factored in the technology that I had always liked when I was younger, with business, which I find really interesting, and good career opportunities.